Estate Planning Terms - In Plain English

 Estate planning isn’t just for the wealthy.
 It’s for anyone who wants a say in what happens to their property, money, and loved ones after they pass.

-Unfortunately, estate law is full of confusing legal terms.
+Unfortunately, estate law is full of legal terms that can be confusing.
 However, the truth is, the concepts behind them are often much simpler than they may appear.

 At Price Law, we believe you should never feel confused about decisions that affect your family’s future.
 Below, we’ll break down some of the most common estate planning terms into clear, everyday explanations.